qld-gov-au/formio/README.md

 ## Coding practice

-### Functional programming pattern
+### Functional programming pattern VS OOP pattern

+The custom component library under `src/components` is using OOP (Object Oriented Programming) pattern.
+As we are extending formio.js components which are already written with this pattern.

-This project is using FP (Functional programming) pattern instead of OOP (Object Oriented Programming) pattern.
+Other part of the project is using FP (Functional programming) pattern instead of OOP (Object Oriented Programming) pattern.

 https://tsh.io/blog/7-reasons-to-use-functional-programming-on-frontend-1-2/
 https://medium.com/@bananicabananica/functional-programming-on-frontend-86d5b5fcf5a8